mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ## Configuring the build

 !!!
-The configuration in `local.conf` below will create a build that runs the Mender client in managed mode, as a `systemd` service.
+The configuration in `conf/local.conf` below will create a build that runs the Mender client in managed mode, as a `systemd` service.
 It is also possible to [run Mender standalone from the command-line or a custom script](../../architecture/overview#modes-of-operation).
 See the [section on customizations](../image-configuration#disabling-mender-as-a-system-service) for steps to disable the `systemd` integration.

-Add these lines to the start of your `local.conf`:
+Add these lines to the start of your `conf/local.conf`:

 ```bash
 # The name of the disk image or Artifact that will be built.